Published on : 14 Jul 2015

-Nonchalant observation of creatures such as birds, cats, dogs and primates distinctly characterizes the fact that dispute and dispute resolution are not concepts confined to the human race.
-All animals settle dispute by resorting to conflict – but whereas gorillas may beat their chests, skunks may emit scent and cats may sink their teeth into one another, human beings have developed somewhat more sophisticated dispute resolution mechanisms (thankfully – otherwise many lawyers may have reconsidered their career choices).
+Nonchalant observation of creatures such as birds, cats, dogs, and primates distinctly characterizes the fact that dispute and dispute resolution are not concepts confined to the human race.
+All animals settle the dispute by resorting to conflict – but whereas gorillas may beat their chests, skunks may emit scent and cats may sink their teeth into one another, human beings have developed somewhat more sophisticated dispute resolution mechanisms (thankfully – otherwise many lawyers may have reconsidered their career choices).
 Traditionally, the most commonly-utilized process among such methods was litigation – a mechanism which may involve not only the immense expenditure of time (months, or even years), but also mounds of paperwork (or nowadays— billions of bytes of digital information), and equally large costs.
 In modern times, however, contracting parties have begun to pay greater attention to other dispute resolution forums – most notably, arbitration.

 Historically, GCC countries were wary of commercial arbitration owing to the way in which western law appeared to have been applied in lieu of Arabic law during oil concession disputes in the early 1950s.
 Following its loss in the Aramco arbitration, the Council of Ministers in Saudi Arabia issued a decree generally prohibiting arbitration in any dispute to which the government or any ministry or government agency was a party1 unless in “exceptional cases”.

 Yet despite its historical unpopularity, international arbitration has become a dominant mechanism in the resolution of commercial disputes involving GCC- based entities.